 An important part of Indian culture is ‘prostration’ where one shows respect to parents, elders, and teachers by touching their feet.
 This is a way of humbly acknowledging the greatness of another and symbolises their selfless love and sacrifice.
 Following Suneel’s reflections we were invited to find a space on the floor and lie down to prostrate ourselves before God and were led in prayers to offer our whole selves to Him as living sacrifices.

 During the evening we spent time in silence as we meditated on The Dalit Madonna a painting by Jyoti Sahi (b.1944).
 Dalit, meaning ‘broken’, is the current name of the caste previously called ‘the untouchables’ and the painting reflects the circular shape of the traditional Indian grinding stone.
 This consists of the “Mother Stone” which is fixed and stable and has a hollow carved out of its centre containing a smaller egg-shaped “baby stone”.
 The baby stone is free to move thus grinding the various food stuffs placed in the hollow of the Mother Stone.
 As the picture was explained further we understood more of the links with Jesus and Indian culture.
-The picture is part of a modern art collection owned by the Methodist Church and you can see the image and read more about it here.

 The Christian Satsang was a new experience for me but certainly one that I would repeat (despite my knees aching for a couple of days afterwards!).
 There is so much that we can learn from expressions of spirituality which are different from our own and, if we take the time to do it, then our lives will be richer.

 Article by: Rosey Johnson (Communications Manager, South Asian Concern)